CONGRESS PLANNING GUIDELINES

-- the link between rangeland science and policy, focusing on how rangeland science can help in the development of policy with perhaps some examples of how this has been done successfully, or even examples of where it has not worked and why.
+- the link between grazing land science and policy, focusing on how rangeland science can help in the development of policy with perhaps some examples of how this has been done successfully, or even examples of where it has not worked and why

 - include native grass seed issues needed to be considered in the plant breeding session.

-- celebration of rangeland peoples including social issues, indigenous peoples, minorities.
+- celebration of grazing land peoples including social issues, indigenous peoples, minorities.

 - ecological sustainability with the example of moving people to rehabilitate land.